plow-technologies/ocaml-export/README.md

 - [ ] Haskell list as OCaml array
 - [ ] Support (Map String ..)
 (Map Text ..)
 (Map Int ..), must provide one decoder
 - [ ] Support (Map x ..) but two encoders/decoders must be provided
+- [ ] Resolve dependency order for output code so you are not required to declare 'OCamlPackage' types in the correct order
+- [ ] suppport list of list, option of option, etc.

+## Wishlist

+Nice to have but not top priority at the moment.

+- [ ] OCaml source code parser and AST.
+Would make it a lot easier to handle manually written types, encoders, decoders.
+- [ ] Output to js_of_ocaml and OCaml.

 ## Test